NRCan/geo_sim_processing/README.md

 ## Comparison with other simplication tool

-Compared to the well known Douglas-Peucker, Sherbend algorithm will always try to remove unnecessary bends (line details) based on a bend diameter.
-Where as Douglas-Peucker will always try to preserve the maximum number of line details (line definition) with the minimum number of vertices.
+Compared to the well known Douglas-Peucker algorithm, Sherbend algorithm will always try to remove unnecessary bends (line details) based on a bend diameter.
+Douglas-Peucker on the other hand will always try to preserve the maximum number of line details (line definition) with the minimum number of vertices.  both algorithm are complimentary because Sherbend will not remove unnecessary vertice.

 ## How it works

 Sherbend will simplify (generalize) line and polygon it also take into account point which are unsimplifiable but used when analysing topological relationships.
+The 3 main steps of the algorithm are: Detecting the bends, Determine the bendds to simplify and Validating the spatial relationships.

 * __Detecting bends__
 For each line and rings composing polygon Sherbend will detect the position of each bend.
 Wang and Müller defined a bend as being the part of a line which contains a number of susequent vertices, with the inflections angles on all vertices being in opposite sign.
 Figure 1 a show a line, figure 1b the same line with inflexion sign on ech vertice, figure 1 c the same line with the position of the 3 bends forming each an area.

-* __Simplifying bends__
+* __Determine the bends to simplify__
 For each bend of a line or polygon ring Sherbend calculates an adjusted area value using the following formula: *\.75\*A/cmpi* where *A* is the area of the bend in map uni and *cmpi* the compactness index of the bend.
 The compactness index is calculate using the following area: *4\*π\*A/p\*\*2* where *A* is the area of the bend and *p* is the perimeter of the bend.
 The compactness index vary between \[0..1] with a circular bend will value near 1 and an almost flat bend having a value near 0.
 The Sherbend parameter -d (ex.: -d 4) represent the diameter of a theoritical circle that permit to define the minimum adjusted area value using *\.75\*2\*π\*r\*\*2/cmpi* where *r* is d/2.
 Finally, each bend of a line that are below the minimum adjusted area value are replaced by a straight line.
 Figure 1d represent the result with the middle bend of the line simplified.

 ![Figure1](/image/figure1.png)